-In order to keep the network size (i.e. number of online peers) constant a global leave rate can be applied, as used e.g. in [RGRK04].
+In order to reduce the global number of join and leave events a global leave rate can be applied, as used e.g., in [388].
 Here we can use only one periodic event that dictates when a peer will leave the network.
 Each time the event is triggered one randomly selected online peer leaves the system.

-For the join events no additional event is used.
+For the join process no additional events are used.
 Instead an offline peer is randomly selected and joins the network to replace the peer going offline.
 Therefore, the network size is constant.

 In more detail, when the churn process starts, there is a Poisson process deciding when the next leave event should occur.
-If the leave process is timed by an exponential distribution with the rate of λ{leave} , then the expected inter-event interval is $1/\lambda{leave}$ and the corresponding session time is expected to be $t{mean} = \frac{N_0}{\lambda{leave}}$ where N_0 is the desired session duration.
-A benefit of this model is that the memory consumption can be easily limited, e.g we can keep 10,000
+If the leave process is timed by an exponential distribution with the rate of $\lambda{leave}$ , then the expected interevent interval is $1/\lambda{leave}$ and the corresponding session time is expected to be $t{mean} = \frac{N_0}{\lambda{leave}}$ where $N_0$ is the desired network size.
+A benefit of this model is that the memory consumption can be easily

 A benefit of this model is that the memory consumption can be easily limited, e.g we can keep 10,000 peers online from the set of 11,000 available peers, while still keeping the desired mean session duration.
-For example, if the desired session duration is 50 minutes than the leave rate is set to 10,000/50 = 200 events per minute.
+For example, if the desired session duration is 50 minutes than the global leave rate is set to 10,000/50 = 200 events per minute.

-4 Workload Model
+20.4 Workload Model

-This model comprises two parts: resource distribution that describes the resources offered and used in the system and the user requests specifying how this resources are requested and consumed.
+This model comprises two parts: the resource distribution that describes the resources offered and used in the system and the user requests specifying how these resources are requested and consumed.

-Since in a p2p application the users are connected to exchange content, the question arises how the information is distributed among the users.
+Since in a P2P application the users are accessing resources residing on other peers, the question arises how the information is distributed among the users.
 The content items are spread in the system according to some distribution and again depending on the application type and the user structure.